Supplier Resources

 PSEG is committed to providing suppliers with resources to help you make the most of your business interactions with us.

-This page provides suppliers with information on frequently asked questions, diverse supplier definitions, and a listing of well know diversity advocacy organizations.-
+This page provides suppliers with information on frequently asked questions and diverse supplier definitions, as well as links to small business related and government websites.-

 In considering a supplier's eligibility for minority- and –women owned business status, PSEG accepts the National Minority Supplier Development Council's definition of a minority-owned business and the Women’s Business Enterprise National Council for women owned business enterprise.
 PSEG also accepts the definition of a minority-owned and women-owned business from the State of New Jersey's New Jersey Commerce & Economic Growth Commission.
 Both definitions are detailed in the diverse supplier definitions section.